-- (a) Marine mammal monitoring must be conducted in accordance with the conditions in this section and the Monitoring Plan (attached) and this IHA. - (b) Monitoring must be conducted by qualified, NMFS-approved PSOs, in accordance with the following conditions: - (i) PSOs must be independent of the activity contractor (for example, employed by a subcontractor) and have no other assigned tasks during monitoring periods. - (ii) At least one PSO must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (iii) Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization.
-PSOs may also substitute Alaska native traditional knowledge for experience.

-- (iv) Where a team of three or more PSOs is required, a lead observer or monitoring coordinator must be designated.
-The lead observer must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (v) PSOs must be approved by NMFS prior to beginning any activity subject to this IHA. - (c) The Holder must establish monitoring locations as described in the Monitoring Plan (attached).
-For all pile driving activities, a minimum of one PSO must be assigned to each active pile driving location to monitor the shutdown zones.
-For vibratory driving of temporary template piles, sheet piles, and fender piles, a minimum of three PSOs must be assigned to monitor the shutdown zone and Level B harassment zones. - (d) PSOs must record all observations of marine mammals, regardless of distance from the pile being driven, as well as the additional data indicated in section 6 of this IHA.
+- (a) Marine mammal monitoring must be conducted in accordance with the conditions in this section and the Monitoring Plan (attached) and this IHA. - (b) Monitoring must be conducted by qualified, NMFS-approved PSOs, in accordance with the following conditions: - (i) PSOs must be independent of the activity contractor (for example, employed by a subcontractor) and have no other assigned tasks during monitoring periods. - (ii) At least one PSO must have at least one year of prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization.
+This PSO must be designated the as the lead PSO and must be stationed at the construction site. - (iii) Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization.
+PSOs may also substitute Alaska native traditional knowledge for experience. - (iv) PSOs must be approved by NMFS prior to beginning any activity subject to this IHA. - (c) The Holder must establish monitoring locations as described in the Monitoring Plan (attached).
+During all in-water activities, one PSO must be on duty at or near the construction site to monitor the shutdown zones.
+During activities where the Level B harassment zones extend beyond 1,000 m, a second PSO must be stationed approximately 3.5 km to the east of the construction site. - (d) One PSO must monitor for 8 hours per day for 1 week before and 1 week after pile driving activities (weather and ice permitting). - (e) PSOs must record all observations of marine mammals, regardless of distance from the pile being driven, as well as the additional data indicated in section 6 of this IHA.